 As a consumer you’re entitled to see your credit report every 12 months from each of the major bureaus.
 Note this applies to the credit reports, not the credit scores.
 You can purchase your credit scores from the bureaus or you can access them for free through approved providers including many banks, credit card issuers, auto lenders and mortgage servicers.

 A low credit score can dramatically raise your borrowing costs.
 It may even lead to denial of your credit application for a home, car, or insurance purchase.
 Periodically, you should request free copies of your reports to ensure they’re accurate.
-There’s a formal mechanism for disputing the contents of your reports.
+A useful source sponsored directly by the major credit bureaus is: annualcreditreport.com.
+If you find errors in any of your reports, there’s a formal mechanism for disputing the contents.

 If your score is low, take immediate action to rehabilitate it.
 The process can take years, so you must begin as soon as possible.